metabase/metabase/docs/users-guide/03-basic-exploration.md

 ![Inequality filters](images/drill-through/inequality-filters.png)

-Lastly, clicking on the ID of an item in table gives you the option to go to a detail view for that single record.
+Lastly, clicking on the ID of an item in a table gives you the option to go to a detail view for that single record.
 (E.g., you can click on a customer's ID to see the profile view for that one customer.)

 **Note that charts created with SQL don't currently have these action options.**

 #### Exploring saved questions
 In Metabase parlance, every chart or number on a dashboard is called a "question."
 Clicking on the title of a question on a dashboard will take you to a detail view of that question.
 You'll also end up at this detail view if you use one of the actions mentioned above.
-You can also browse all the questions your teammates have saved by clicking the `Questions` link in the main navigation.

-When you're viewing the detail view of a question, you can use all the same actions mentioned above.
+When you're looking at the detail view of a question, you can use all the same actions mentioned above.
 You can also click on the headings of tables to see more options, like viewing the sum of the values in a column, or finding the minimum or maximum value in it.

 ![Heading actions](images/drill-through/heading-actions.png)